gideonseven/Omdb/README.md

 <h2>NOTES</h2>
-<p>If you would like to run this project using Android Studio please make sure to get your apiKey from <a href ="http://www.omdbapi.com"> OMDB </a> first.
+<p>If you would like to run this project using Android Studio please make sure to get your apiKey from <a href ="http://www.omdbapi.com" target="_blank"> OMDB </a> first.
 Once you get your <b>apikey</b> please edit this part :
         <ul>
         <li>go to this path <i><b>rootfolder / app / src / main / cpp / kotlin-jni.c</i></b></li>
         <li>change "insert_your_key_here" with your apiKey </li>